Ma Mon Luk: Early life

-Ma was born in 1896 in Zhongshan, Guangdong (then known as Xiangshan, Canton) in Qing China.
+Ma was born in 1896 in Heungsan, Canton (now Zhongshan, Guangdong) in Qing China.
 Because of poverty, he was only able to finish junior high school.
 He self-studied in the Chinese classics to improve himself.
 He later became a schoolteacher in Canton but earned a lowly salary.

 In 1918, Ma left for the Philippines to seek his fortune in order to win the hand of his sweetheart, Ng Shih, whose parents disapproved of him because of his poverty.